After more than five years and over 200 weddings, I’m still completely drawn to capturing people in love.

 At its core, it’s about creating films grounded in real emotion and genuine connection.
 A final product that reflects not just what the wedding looked like, but what it FELT like to be there.

-I’ll never ask you to pretend.
-The connection is already there - my role is simply to create space for it to show.
+I’ll never ask you to act like someone you’re not.
+The connection is already there — I’m just creating the space for it to naturally unfold.

 I’m always aware of the big moments - but it’s the ones in between that stay with me.